Flooding

 How flooding on the railway causes delays – and what we’re doing to reduce it

-There are lots of reasons why the railway is prone to flooding.
+There are several reasons why the railway can flood:

-Building on land near the railway can also increase flooding because rain that previously would have soaked into the ground can run off the new hard ground and onto the tracks.
+• Urban development: Building on land near the railway can increase flooding because rain that previously soaked into the ground can run off the new hard surfaces and onto the tracks.
 To help prevent this, we review planning applications for developments near railway lines to make sure the drainage systems proposed are adequate.

 How flooding affects the railway

-When the railway does flood, our engineers and contractors carry out repairs day and night so trains can safely run again as soon as possible, and there are lots of different things they have to check and repair.
+When the railway floods, our engineers and contractors carry out repairs day and night so trains can safely run again as soon as possible, and there are lots of different things they have to check and repair.

-When flood water rises above the rails, trains have to reduce their speed to prevent damage to the train.
+When flood water rises above the rails, trains have to reduce their speed because debris may have moved onto the rails, or the ground underneath the track may have washed away.
 Flooding can cause a short circuit and cut the power if the track has a live conductor rail.

 It’s not just during a flood that journeys can be disrupted but afterwards as well.

-Trackside points and signalling equipment that rely on intricate wiring and power supplies can easily fail during flooding, and need to be replaced before trains can run on the track again.
+Trackside points and signalling equipment that rely on intricate wiring and power supplies can easily fail during flooding.
+They need to be replaced before trains can run on the track again.

-When flood water drains away, it can wash away the ‘ballast’ – the bed of stones that supports the sleepers – and this destabilises the track.
+When flood water drains away, it can wash away the ‘ballast’ – the bed of stones that supports the sleepers.
+This destabilises the track.
 To make the line safe again, this ballast must be relaid.

 What happens when we get flooding on the railway?

-- We keep drainage clear of blockages from vegetation and debris and install new tracks and lineside equipment at higher levels.
+• We keep drainage clear of blockages from vegetation, silt and debris and install new tracks and lineside equipment at higher than ground levels to keep them clear of water.

 What we’re doing to reduce the effects of flooding and prevent delays

-- We continually monitor the weather – as soon as we receive a flood warning from the Environment Agency and Flood Forecasting Centre, we send people and equipment to at-risk areas so we’re in position to act quickly.
+• Weather monitoring: We continually monitor the weather.
+As soon as we receive a flood warning from the Environment Agency and Flood Forecasting Centre, we send people and equipment to at-risk areas so we’re in position to act quickly.

-- Branches, leaves and debris in ditches and drainage systems prevent water runoff – so we clear these out both on and near the track.
+• Drainage maintenance: Branches, leaves and debris in ditches and drainage systems prevent water runoff.
+We clear these out both on and near the track.